jjfraney/bells/readme.txt

       docker -H tcp://192.168.1.133:2375 create --name jdk8 jdk-arm:1.8.0_111

---- a normal user, named 'bells', is the owner of the processes -- in user bells home directory:
+--- a normal user, named 'bells', is the owner of the processes -- the 'bells' uid must match the uid of the mpd user in the mpd container -- passwd: 0fStVer0nica
+  -- in user bells home directory:
     -- Bells - is the music directory in use by mpd
     -- data - is mpd's data directory